-For The Washington Post: “Learning From Our Mistakes” — Maybe humanity could save our future if we just paid a little attention to the lessons of our past.
-A new essay.
+For The Washington Post: “Learning From Our Mistakes” — Maybe we could save our future if we paid a little more attention to the lessons of our past.

 In The New York Times: “Wishing Away the Wish List” — The desire to bring back the mystery in giving has a little something to do with the desire to be taken care of, or maybe even to be a child again.